 Support for placements in the Retail API

-Serving configurations are available as of Recommendations AI v2 and Retail Search v2alpha.
+Serving configurations are available as of Recommendations AI v2 and Retail Search v2alpha, using the Retail API.

-If you have existing placements, or create new placements, the Retail API will automatically create a serving configuration associated with each placement.
-(Creating a serving configurations does not create a corresponding placement, however.)
+If you have existing placements, or create new placements, the Retail API automatically creates a serving configuration associated with each placement.
+Creating a serving configuration does not create a corresponding placement.

 Serving configurations allow you to edit diversity and price reranking options and have them take effect in near real-time.
 With placements, diversity and pricing settings can only be changed from the recommendation model that the placement points to.